FRONTIER DAILY DEVOS

 If you missed Sunday’s message, no problem—just read the passages each day and let God speak.

-These five days of devotion invite you to walk the same path:
+These five days of devotion invite you to walk that same road:

 Reflect: